Best Donation Centers in Los Angeles: Keep Your Decluttered Items From Ending Up in a Landfill

 Trashie

-For all your worn, torn, ripped, stained and too ugly to donate clothing, linens, shoes, accessories and more, there's Trashie's The Take Back Bag.
+If you're not in the LA area, there's Trashie's The Take Back Bag for all your worn, torn, ripped, stained and too ugly to donate clothing, linens, shoes, accessories and mor.
 Stop donating clothing and other items that are heavily worn or damaged.
 No one wants your old stained clothes.

 The Take Back Bag is easy to order on the company's website.
 All you do is fill the bag with your unwanted items and mail it back.
 They do the rest.